pitchmuc/CJA_Summit_2025/README.md

 # LXXX - From Data to Decisions: Data Science for Customer Journey Analytics Lab

-Master Adobe Customer Journey Analytics (CJA) with data science and Python programming.
-This hands-on lab shows you how to build datasets, optimize integrations, and use analytics tools with Python.
+Welcome to the repository for **LXXX - From Data to Decisions: Data Science for Customer Journey Analytics Lab** at Adobe Summit 2025.
+Learn how to master Adobe Customer Journey Analytics (CJA) through data science and Python programming.
+In this hands-on lab, you'll discover how to build datasets, optimize integrations, and leverage analytics tools with Python.

-You'll learn to streamline data processes, create efficient workflows, and maximize CJA's capabilities.
-Through guided exercises, instructors demonstrate how to improve data quality and implement advanced analytics using Python libraries.
-You'll learn to use Adobe's APIs for powerful data manipulation.
-This lab equips you to build scalable, high-performance data systems that provide actionable insights and business value.
+The lab teaches you to streamline data processes, build efficient workflows, and unlock CJA's full potential.
+Through practical exercises, you'll learn how to enhance data quality and perform advanced analytics using Python libraries.
+You'll master Adobe's APIs for sophisticated data manipulation.
+By the end, you'll be equipped to create scalable, high-performance data systems that deliver actionable insights and business value.

+## Introduction

+The materials contained in this repository, presented at Adobe Summit 2025, aim to provide an end-to-end understanding of analyzing and leveraging customer journey data.
 In this repository, you'll find notebooks showing different methods for building and scaling efficient analyses and pipelines:

 ## Notebook 1 : Introduction to cjapy
 In this notebook, learn about the concepts used in `cjapy` and how to connect to this tool.